 At St Teresa's we follow 'The Way, The Truth and The Life' scheme of work.
 This is followed throughout the whole school and covers an extensive range of theological studies.

 You can find further information regarding this on the following website:

 We work very closely with St Teresa's Parish.
 Children attend termly masses both in school and in Church which parents are invited to attend.
 KS2 Classes prepare and deliver their own masses on a termly basis, with Year 3 preparing their mass after they have made their first Holy Communion in the summer term.
-Our new Parish Priest, Father Peter, says Mass for us and also comes into school for the Sacrament of Reconciliation.
+Our new Parish Priest, Father Peter and assistant Priest Father Joseph, say Mass for us and also come into school for the Sacrament of Reconciliation.
 Classes also visit the Church throughout the year in order to learn more about their faith.

 Every Monday morning the whole school gathers in the hall for hymn and singing practise, led by Mrs Springate and Mr Burchett.

 Years R, 1 and 2 perform a Nativity Production annually.
 Each class is also given the opportunity to visit the Church during the year to enhance their learning.
 In addition to this, we have an annual Christingle service at the Church and a Carol Concert which includes a mime performed by Year 4.

 In November 2019, our choir was invited to participate in the Archbishop John Wilson's celebratory mass held at our parish church.
 This brought together many members of our Catholic schools who form part of the KCSP Trust.

 Children start and end their school day with a prayer.
 They also say Grace before meals before they have lunch each day.
 Each year group have different prayers to learn throughout the year, beginning with the Our Father in Reception Class.